micmejia/bible-dump/NKJV/Romans/Rom 9.md

 You will say to me then, "Why does He still find fault?
 For who has resisted His will?"

 ###### 20
 But indeed, O man, who are you to reply against God?
-Will the thing formed say to him who formed _it_, "Why have you made me like this?"
+Will the thing formed say to him who formed it, "Why have you made me like this?"

 ###### 21
 Does not the potter have power over the clay, from the same lump to make one vessel for honor and another for dishonor?

 ###### 22
-_What_ if God, wanting to show _His_ wrath and to make His power known, endured with much longsuffering the vessels of wrath prepared for destruction,
+What if God, wanting to show His wrath and to make His power known, endured with much longsuffering the vessels of wrath prepared for destruction,

 ###### 23
 and that He might make known the riches of His glory on the vessels of mercy, which He had prepared beforehand for glory,